CAST-Extend/com.castsoftware.aip.datamart/README.md

 - [PostgreSQL License](https://www.postgresql.org/about/licence/)
 - [Python License](https://docs.python.org/3/license.html)

-A copy of these notices is available in the distributed package of this product.
+A copy of these notices is available in the Docker image distribution.

 ## How to Build the AIP Datamart

 ### The Scripts

-The scripts are *.BAT files for Windows operating systems.
+The scripts are *.sh files for BASH (Bourne-Again shell).

 The Datamart scripts are based on an ETL (Extract-Transform-Load) approach:
 * __Extraction__ is using the REST API to export data as CSV content to allow easy data processing (there are dedicated Web Services to extract data; these services extract data using a stream to avoid memory consumption on Web Server).